Sitefinity/webservices-kendo-widget/README.md

 # webservices-kendo-widget

 The sample illustrates how to use the built-in kendo transport of the client sdk.
-The transport is passed to the kendo datasource, which internally will use the web-services sdk to query the sitefinity services.
+The transport is passed to the kendo datasource, which internally will use the web-services sdk to query the Sitefinity CMS services.

 ### Requirements

-* Sitefinity license
+* Sitefinity CMS license
 * .NET Framework 4
 * Visual Studio 2012
 * Microsoft SQL Server 2008R2 or later versions